pirocorp/Kubernetes/02. Cluster Setup and Management/README.md

 ## Kubernetes components

-Will refer to this [source](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl).
+Will refer to this [Installing kubeadm kubelet and kubectl](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl).

 Install any packages that may be missing.